 Life is mainly about lessons.
 So, just assume you haven’t learned the lesson you came to learn.
 Even though the experience you are having is unpleasant, there’s a lesson in it somewhere.
 And, it’s possible too that the Universe is arranging another learning opportunity to make sure you get the message.
 Whenever you find yourself in an uncomfortable situation, ask yourself the question, “What Is the lesson?”.
 Why do I repeat the same thing over and over?

 Sometimes the Eureka or Déjà vu revelation helps you grasp the lesson.
 So, learning the lesson makes it possible to change the situation.
 It’s still repeating a bad experience, but now you finally grasp the lesson.
-Unfortunately, we all repeat a number of life’s major lessons.
-It isn’t because we are a bad person.
+Unfortunately, we all repeat several of life’s major lessons.
+It isn’t because we are bad, or deserve it.
 It’s simply a lesson that life repeats.

 For example, many life lessons revolve around the issues of loss and attachment.
 So, there are plenty of opportunities for repeating lessons.
 Why?
 No one knows for sure.